Srashti13/Twitter-Sentiment-Analysis/README.md

 The workflow then includes building classification models (such as Naive Bayes used here).

 ### Results:
-I was able to **achieve 91.79% accuracy** on test set with minimal efforts (which in turn also beats the class average of 88%)
+I was able to **achieve 91.79% accuracy** on test set with minimal efforts (which in turn also beats the class average of 88%).

+To utilize the functions just download the .ipynb file